Explore the most important mountains in Spain

 Monte Perdido and its neighbours in the Pyrenees

-In the National Park of Ordesa and Monte Perdido, Monte Perdido is presented as one of the most emblematic mountains of the Pyrenees.
-With its 3.355 meters, is the third highest peak in the mountain range and is surrounded by spectacular glacial valleys, waterfalls and alpine meadows.
+In National Park of Ordesa and Monte Perdido, Monte Perdido is presented as one of the most emblematic mountains of the Pyrenees.
+With its 3.355 meters, is the third highest peak in the mountain range and is surrounded by spectacular glacial valleys, waterfalls, and alpine meadows are also influenced by these mountain formations, which contribute to biodiversity and natural beauty.

 Other notable peaks in this region include the Marboré cylinder (3.328 meters) and the Viñamala (3.299 meters), both with a rich biodiversity and landscapes that leave those who visit them speechless.